chloe-meow/meetingcoach/README.md

 }
 ```

-## Notes & limits
+## Tips

-- Keep files short to control latency/cost.
+- Keep your first test short to minimize cost and latency.
 - If Whisper returns no segments, the app falls back to a single chunk.
 - Balance score is a placeholder until diarization is added.

 ## Next steps

-- Improve UI: render the full HTML report (timeline, charts) server‑side.
+- Render full report UI with charts and a timeline instead of minimal HTML.
-- Add diarization and speaking‑time balance.
+- Add diarization (speaker labels) and speaking-time balance.
-- Persist reports to a database and list them in a dashboard.
+- Persist reports to a database with a meetings list.
-- Add Slack notifications and move toward realtime analysis.
+- Slack notifications and realtime streaming.